langjam/jam0001/miccah/README.md

 | Wow | swap `primary` and `secondary` | yes |
 | I'm in me mum's car | begin function definition | partial |
 | Get out me car | end function definition | partial |

+## LangJam Metadata
+This language was created for LangJam0001.
+The prompt was "first class comments" and so I interpreted that as "funny quotes."